 We have an active hedging program in which we hedge the first two to five years of an acquisition's risked production.
 We will also on occasion enter into derivative transactions to hedge a portion of our existing forecasted production.
 In October 2005, we hedged a significant portion of anticipated future production from our current producing properties using zero-cost collars.
 We also hedged a portion of specific forecasted natural gas production for 2006, 2007, and 2008 using swap contracts.
 Taking into account all oil and gas production hedge contracts in place through February 15, 2008, we have hedged anticipated future production of approximately 11 million Bbls of oil, 70 million MMBtu of natural gas, and 1 million Bbls of natural gas liquids through the year 2011.
-We believe we have established an economic base for our future operations, and the spread between the price floors and ceilings on our collars allows us to continue to participate in a higher oil and gas production Hedges in Place, later in this section.
+We believe we have established an economic base for our future operations, and the spread between the price floors and ceilings on our collars allows us to continue to participate in a higher oil and gas price environment.
+Please see Note 10 of Part IV, Item 15 of this report for additional information regarding our oil and gas hedges, and see the caption, Summary of Oil and Gas Production Hedges in Place, later in this section.